Luke Petrasek: Greensboro Swarm (2017–2019)

-After not being chosen in the 2017 NBA Draft, he was invited by the Charlotte Hornets to participate in the NBA Summer League and made the training camp roster.
+After not being chosen in the 2017 NBA draft, he was invited by the Charlotte Hornets to participate in the NBA Summer League and made the training camp roster.
 Petrasek was signed by the Greensboro Swarm of the NBA G League in October.
 He averaged 6.1 points and 4.4 rebounds per game in his first season with the Swarm.
 Petrasek was invited to play for the Hornets in the 2018 Summer League.

 Gießen 46ers (2019–2020)

 On July 18, 2019, Petrasek signed with the Gießen 46ers.
 He averaged 10.9 points, 4.4 rebounds and 1.2 assists per game.

 Nizhny Novgorod (2020–2021)

 On July 13, 2020, he has signed with Nizhny Novgorod of the VTB United League.

-Anwil Włocławek (2021–present)
+Anwil Włocławek (2021–2025)

 On June 30, 2021, he has signed with Anwil Włocławek of the Polish Basketball League.

+Bilbao Basket (2025–present)

+On July 2, 2025, he signed with Bilbao Basket of the Liga ACB.

+National team career

+In December 2023, Petrasek received Polish citizenship and became eligible to play for the Poland national team.